LukeS03/FAT32_Directory_Browser/README.md

 # FAT32 Directory Entry Browser
+## Overview
 This program aims to be able to browse FAT32 file-systems without having to use the eponymous File Allocation Table.
-This is based on the principle that although computers [i]can[/i] store files in discontinuous blocks, they generally prefer to store them in contiguous blocks for reasons of efficiency - especially with old magnetic hard drives where fragmentation could be a much bigger issue than with modern SSD cards.
+This is based on the principle that although computers *can* store files in discontinuous blocks, they generally prefer to store them in contiguous blocks for reasons of efficiency - especially with old magnetic hard drives where fragmentation could be a much bigger issue than with modern SSD cards.
 Most file recovery software seems to rely on using file headers to extract files from a corrupted disk.
 However, this method requires those files to have a recognisable header and to